mfasanya/docker-tor-rotator/README.md

-# Tor/Delegate/Haproxy a Docker Project #
+# Tor/Haproxy a Docker Project #

-The purpose of this project is to provide an image that you can you to have a pool of rotating ips through tor, delegate and haproxy.
+The purpose of this project is to provide an image that you can you to have a pool of rotating ips through tor and haproxy.
-This image will setup 10 tor, 10 delegate (one for each tor) and Haproxy to manage all that which expose port 9100.
+This image will setup 10 tor and Haproxy to manage all that which expose port 9100.

 ## Building docker-tor